Increased success probability in Hardy's nonlocality: Theory and demonstration

 \section{Abstract}

 Depending on the way one measures, quantum nonlocality might manifest more visibly.
 Using basis transformations and interactions on a particle pair, Hardy logically argued that any local hidden variable theory leads to a paradox.
-Extended from the original work, we introduce a quantum nonlocal scheme for $n$-particles ensembles using two distinct approaches.
-First, a theoretical model is derived with analytical results for nonlocal conditions and probability.
+Extended from the original work, we introduce a quantum nonlocal scheme for $n$-particle systems using two distinct approaches.
+First, a theoretical model is derived with analytical results for Hardy's nonlocality conditions and probability.
 Second, a quantum simulation using quantum circuits is constructed that matches very well to the analytical theory.
-Executing this experiment on real quantum computers for $n=3$, we obtain reasonable results compared to theory.
-As $n$ grows, the nonlocal probability asymptotes 15.6\%, implying that nonlocality might persist even at macroscopic scales.
+When demonstrated on real quantum computers for $n=3$, we obtain reasonable results compared to theory.
+Even at macroscopic scales as $n$ grows, the success probability asymptotes 15.6\%, which is stronger than previous results.